kaly-d/Internal-ARMTemplates/Logic App Standard/workflows/README.md

 **Instructions**

-1. Download the zip file with the desired number of workflows
+1. Download the appropriate zip file for your scenario
-2. On the Portal, open the Cloud Shell
+2. On the Azure Portal, open the Cloud Shell
 3. Click on _Manage files_ > _Upload_ and select the zip file you just downloaded
 4. Run the following commands and replace the bolded fields: